-As an experienced divorce attorney in Dallas, Texas, I can help you make the process as easy as possible.
+As an experienced divorce attorney in Plano, Texas, I can help you make the process as easy as possible.

 A divorce case starts with the petition.
 The petition is a document you file with the district clerk in the county in which you live.
 It will have the title “Original Petition for Divorce”.
 This document tells the court who you are and what you want.
 It also puts the other side on notice as to what you want.
 The petition is what gets served on the other side.